Bagele Chilisa: Education

 Chilisa credits her father with teaching her the alphabet before she began attending school.
 Because her family lived near a village granary, she also learned to count before she began formal schooling.
 She attended primary and secondary school in Botswana.
-From the University of Pittsburgh, Chilisa earned her Master of Arts degree in Research Methodology, and her PhD in Policy, Planning, and Evaluation.
+From the University of Pittsburgh, Chilisa earned her Master of Arts degree in Research Design, Measurement and Statistics, and her Ed.D in Policy Planning and Evaluation.

 Career

-Chilisa is a full professor at the University of Botswana, housed in the Post Graduate Research and Evaluation Programme.
+Chilisa is a professor at the University of Botswana, housed in the Post Graduate Research and Evaluation Programme.
 She teaches courses in research methods and evaluation, and policy design.
 She teaches both graduate and undergraduate students at the University of Botswana.

 Chilisa is a scholar of indigenous research methods, having published books and journal articles on the topic and spoken at national and international conferences.
 Her research focuses on communities in Botswana and other regions in southern Africa, but application of her ideas about indigenous research methods are worldwide.
 She is hailed as an "African thought leader driving the concept of African-rooted evaluation."
-In the preface to her important text, Indigenous Research Methodologies, Chilisa credits her father with instilling within her the "ways in which indigenous practices and values on connectedness and relational ways of knowing of the colonized Other could be valorized in research."
+In the preface to her seminal text, Indigenous Research Methodologies, Chilisa credits her father with instilling within her the "ways in which indigenous practices and values on connectedness and relational ways of knowing of the colonized Other could be valorized in research."

 At the University of Botswana, Chilisa has an extensive record of service.
 She was a member of the board for the University of Botswana Centre for Scientific Research and Indigenous Knowledge and Innovations, as well as serving on the board of the University of Botswana Research Ethics Committee.

 Chilisa has served non-governmental organizations (NGOs) as an evaluator for international projects including UNESCO, United Nations Development Programme (UNDP), the World Bank, the International Labour Organisation, and the United Nations Children's Fund.
 Chilisa has received multiple grants from international organizations to do research, including grants from the World Bank, the National Institute of Health (USA), and UNICEF.
 In 2018, Chilisa was appointed to serve on the United Nations Development Programme (UNDP) Evaluation Advisory Panel (EAP).

 She co-founded the Botswana, Lesotho, Swaziland and Namibia Research Association, was the president of the Botswana Educational Research Association, and edited the Botswana Educational Research Journal.